Romanagb/TextAnalysis/README.md

 The 'Assignment5-text-analysis.ipynb' file is divided into section based on the flow:

-1.Data Processing: Data loading, cleaning, spliting and Feature Selection.
+1.Data Pre-Processing: Data loading, cleaning, spliting and Feature Selection.

 2.Model Selection: Initialization of dictionary of base models classifiers and a stacking ensemble of classifiers.